pkaig/Rotorflight-Docs/versioned_docs/version-2.0.0/Contributing/Editing-the-Website.md

 ## Adding pictures

-To add an immage to your page open the img folder that is located in the same directory as your page.
+To add an image to your page open the img folder that is located in the same directory as your page.
 Chose **Add file** and upload.

 :::info
  Please do not use **Capitals*** or **Underscore** (_) in the image names.